thomasmore-imd/devtools/visual_studio_code.md

 #### 1.2.5.2.
 Laravel Blade Snippets

 When writing code for views in the Blade template language for Laravel, this extension allows you to work faster because its autocompletion.

+#### Laravel goto view

+This extension updates the view() function in Laravel with a link to the view file to code faster.

+#### laravel-goto-controller

+When using a controller in Laravel, this extension allows you to click on the controller and open the controller file.

 ### 1.2.6.
 NodeJS